frc-862/mcqueen-vision/README.txt

 1) Make the rPi writable by selecting the "Writable" tab
 2) In the rPi web dashboard Application tab, select the "Uploaded C++ executable" option for Application
-3) Click "Browse..." and select the "multiCameraServerExample" executable in your desktop project directory
+3) Click "Browse..." and select the "lightingVision" executable in your desktop project directory
 4) Click Save